stevenlriv/php-skit/README.md

 5. Remove "config/_debugEnviromentVariables.php" from the repo

 6. If NOT connecting with ReactJs or Vue use index-back-front.php and delete the other index file.
+If using index-back-front.php you will need to enable cookies to handle user login setting SITE_IS_API = false.

 7. Deploy to Digital Ocean